Top Spots To Visit On A Five-Hour Layover in Qatar?

 The museum grounds, with a lake, public art pieces, picnic areas, gardens, the restored palace of Sheikh Abdullah bin Jassim Al Thani, one of modern Qatar's early rulers, and the kids' playgrounds, are all worth a wander too.
 And, if you're hungry, there are four eateries across the museum grounds to choose from.

 The museum is located on Museum Park Street, just off Doha Corniche and is easy to reach via car or Metro.
 The nearest Metro Station is the National Museum Metro Station on the Gold Line - from HIA you need to take the Red Line and change at Msheireb.
-Generally, the museum is open from 9 am - 7 pm, Saturday-Thursday and 1:30 pm - 7 pm on Friday.
-However, during the 2022 World Cup, the venue is open from 10 am - 10 pm.
-Residents of Qatar and other GCC countries, One Pass holders* and kids under 16 may enter the museum for free; for everyone else, the cost is QAR 100.
+The museum is open from Saturday to Thursday, 9 am - 7 pm, and Friday, 1:30 pm - 7 pm.
+Residents of Qatar and other GCC countries, One Pass holders* and kids under 16 may enter the museum for free; for non-resident adults, the cost is QAR 50, and non-resident students QAR 25.
 Find out more at the National Museum of Qatar website.

 Museum of Islamic Art